tencentyun/intlcloud-documents/yehe_doc/安全/边缘安全加速平台/操作指南/站点加速/网络优化/HTTP3(QUIC)_intl_en.md

 ## Overview
 HTTP/3 (QUIC) requests are supported.
-QUIC is used to accelerate site requests and improve the data transfer efficiency and security.
+HTTP/3 (QUIC) is used to accelerate site requests and improve the data transfer efficiency and security.

 #### What is QUIC?
 Quick UDP Internet Connections (QUIC) is a general-purpose network protocol.
 It not only provides a reliability comparable to that of TCP connections, but also greatly reduces the latency in transfer and connections to prevent network congestion while guaranteeing the network security.